-We’re thrilled to share this new collection of music with you all.
-This album is especially dear to us for so many reasons.
-Firstly, it’s our first album to be made up of all original compositions by members of the String Machine.
-Secondly, it was recorded in our favourite acoustic space in Charlottetown, St. Paul’s Anglican.
-And thirdly, the whole process of writing, performing, and recording these pieces have given us the opportunity to dive deep into the history of our community.
+We’re thrilled that so many fans having been listening to our newest album.
+Released this past fall, the album is especially dear to us for so many reasons.
+It’s our first album to be made up of all original compositions by members of the String Machine.
+Plus, it was recorded in our favourite acoustic space in Charlottetown, St. Paul’s Anglican.
+And it seems that other folks are finding it dear as well.
+We’re super excited that the album has been nominated for 2 Music PEI Awards.

 The album is based on the life and work of reknowned PEI architect William Critchlow Harris, who designed St. Paul’s.
 His attention to acoustical properties in his buildings is what makes that particular church such a delight to play music in.
 Underneath the chancel floor is an empty room with a single post of juniper wood that connects the ceiling to the floor, just like the soundpost in a violin.